-Many people think that growing and managing a hedgerow is a complicated process, but according to my own experience, the whole process is pretty straightforward.
-If you have ever planted and cared for a tree or shrub, you can establish a hedgerow without any difficulties.
+Many people think that growing and maintaining a hedge is a complicated process, but according to my own experience, the whole process is pretty straightforward, even fast.
+If you have ever planted and cared for a tree or shrub, you can establish a hedge quickly without any difficulties.

-Defined as a line of closely spaced trees and shrubs, a hedgerow is planted to form a barrier which is usually a fence.
-It is also referred to as a hedge, living fence, or green fence.
+Defined as a line of closely spaced bushes, shrubs, or low trees, a hedge is planted to form a barrier, which is usually a fence.
+It is also referred to as a hedgerow, living fence, or green fence.
 Through my landscaping guides, I have been encouraging people to establish it as it is simple to install and comes with many benefits.
 Unlike other fences, it is permanent, supports ecological diversity, and adds beauty to a property.

-In this article, I will explain how to establish a hedgerow fence at home or business premise.
-Read on to learn how to create the living fence and see some important management practices to apply on your fencing plants.
+In this article, I will explain how to grow a thick hedge fast at home or on business premises.
+Read on to learn how to create your living fence and see some important management practices to apply to your fencing plants.

-- Choose the right location for the hedgerow.
+- Choose the right location for the hedge.

 - Choose the right fencing plants.

 - Determine its width.

 - Determine the right spacing for the plants.

 - Survey the planting area ready to install the fence.

 - Plant the shrubs or trees.